hetalang/heta-specifications/syntax.md

     - Notes
     - Assignments (several subtypes)

-## Dictionary part
+## Action dictionary

-1. The **Dictionary** part is the most general type.
+1. The **Dictionary** part is the most powerful way to describe action properties.
 It begins with `{` symbol and ends with `}` symbol.
 A set of key-value pairs devided with commas `,` can be inside.
 The syntax of the dictionary is similar to JSON or YAML format.

     Example:
     ```heta
     { prop1: value 1, prop2: value 2, ...};
     ```

     The **property** is always string without spaces.
 The properties must be unique withing dictionary.
 The **value** can have one of five types: String, Number, Boolean, Dictionary or Array.
+The dictionary and array values might include other types.

     Example:
     ```heta